SPdoesCode/vro-bot/README.md

 # vro-bot
 my silly little vro bot for my discord server
 ## Build:
+make sure you have the dependancys then
-on windows run
+ - if on windows run
 ```
 build.bat
 ```
-on a *nix system run
+ - if on a *nix system run
 ```
 chmod +x build.sh
 ./build.sh